 I am an excellent learner

-St Columba Anglican School believes that every person in the School should be valued, feel cared for and safe.
+St Columba Anglican School believes that every person in the School should be valued, cared for, and safe.
 This means that bullying behaviour has no place in this School.

-Bullying typically includes an abuse of power ( which can be based on physical, age, psychological, racial or numerical victimisation) and may include physical intimidation, violence, persistent teasing, verbal abuse, picking on someone over a period of time or deliberately marginalising a fellow student and is a problem that causes serious distress.
-The issue of bullying is therefore the responsibility of everybody in the School.
+Bullying typically includes an abuse of power ( which can be based on physical, age, psychological, racial or numerical victimisation).
+It may include physical intimidation, violence, persistent teasing, verbal abuse, picking on someone over a period of time or deliberately marginalising a fellow student and is a problem that causes serious distress.
+Therefore, the issue of bullying is the responsibility of everybody in the School.
 This should be understood, freely talked about and worked at so that all students feel safe and comfortable at school.

 Courtesy and Inappropriate Language

-Students at St Columba Anglican School are expected to interact with each other, staff, visitors, parents/caregivers and volunteers, in a positive manner.
-All members of the St Columba Anglican School community are expected to acknowledge courteous behaviour, including “please” and “thank you” when making requests and using names and titles whenever they are known.
+Students at St Columba Anglican School are expected to interact with each other, staff, visitors, parents/caregivers and volunteers in a positive manner.
+All St Columba Anglican School community members are expected to acknowledge courteous behaviour, including “please” and “thank you” when making requests and using names and titles whenever they are known.
 All forms of inappropriate language are discouraged.
-Students ignoring common courtesy will be corrected and those using profane language will be warned once, before becoming subject to the School’s Disciplinary Procedures.
+Students ignoring common courtesy will be corrected, and those using profane language will be warned once before becoming subject to the School’s Disciplinary Procedures.

 Prohibited Items and Substances